 Here’s what you need to be an Virtual Stylist:

 - really want to help people look great

 Now, you will need a reliable internet connection but it doesn’t have to be speedy.

-Because this teaching method is through an app you don’t have to depend on your computer’s internet connection to get the work done.
-You use your cell phone to help non-native speakers improve their English skills, working when and where you want.
-This is kind of like English tutoring, but less structured and gives the student more of a “ears-on” approach.
+And because this teaching method is through an app you don’t have to depend on your computer’s internet connection to get the work done.

 - Work when you want, for as long as you want.
 No commitments!

 - No set up, materials, or travel costs.

 - You can even pick up students back-to-back, without wasting time between sessions.

 Teachers Pay Teachers is an online marketplace where teachers share, sell and buy pre-K – 12 education resources.
 You are paid a 60% royalty on all educational material you share after your first free-of-charge shared item.

 A lot of companies hire remote Sales Executives and Sales Managers.